Estimated reading time: 38 minutes

 - A Brief History of Siena

-- Day 1 – Arrival in Siena
+- Day 1 – Arriving in Siena, Italy: First Impressions

-- Exploring Siena
+- Exploring Siena’s Old Quarter

 - Our First Dinner In Siena

-- Day 2 – Discovering Siena
+- Day 2 – Discovering the Top Sights in Siena

 - Via Banchi Di Sopra